 Most photographers will tell you that the best light is around sunrise or sunset on a clear day.
 That doesn’t mean photographs can’t be taken between let’s say 9am and 2pm.
-It just means you need a photographer who’s experienced in working with harsh light and allow yourselves to trust their judgment when it comes to doing so!
-All-day adventures are AMAZING and choosing locations and times that work as a progression of those locations is what comes with working with an experienced team!
+It just means you need a photographer who’s experienced in working with harsh light.
+Then allow yourselves to trust their judgment when it comes to doing so!
+All-day adventures are AMAZING.
+Choosing locations and times that work as a progression of those locations is what comes with working with an experienced team!

 I totally understand that we’re not all morning people.
-When I have to wake up early for a sunrise session, I barely sleep thinking somehow I’ll stay passed out through the 5 alarms that I have set.
+When I have to wake up early for a sunrise session, I barely sleep thinking I’ll sleep through the 5 alarms I have set.
 I enjoy staying warm and cozy and having slow mornings with my tea or coffee.
 But, time and time again – my favorite images come from sunrise.
-There’s something so amazing about the serenity, the intimacy, the sounds and the light at this time of day so despite whether you’re a morning person or not, I wouldn’t knock it without reading below.
+There’s something so amazing about the serenity, the intimacy, the sounds and the light at this time of day.
+Whether you’re a morning person or not, I wouldn’t knock it without reading below.

 Seclusion: Experience shows that most people feel the way I do about being productive before the sun rises and choose sleep over sunrises.
 This can work to your advantage for your elopement ceremony because even popular locations tend to be quiet at this time.

 Weather: Weather on your elopement day will vary greatly by region and season.
 Typically, areas with rolling thunderstorms form in the afternoons.
-Mornings in the PNW (with the exception of Summer) usually start with some fog and slowly change throughout the morning producing such incredible difference and variety in your photos.
+Mornings in the PNW (with the exception of Summer) usually start with some fog and slowly change throughout the morning.
+This produces such an incredible difference and variety in your photos.

 Better light: Depending on the location and view, the light may be more ideal at sunrise.
 If the area is exposed and facing east when the sun rises, the light will hit the surrounding area first.
 If you have mountains, you’ll start off your day with a beautiful alpine glow.